 A great design can help distinguish between question banks as it allows users to easily navigate and understand the different things offered.
 How well does Quesmed fair?

 The initial website that you are met with when you go to Quesmed is beautifully designed.
 It is modern and easy to navigate.

-When you have signed up and are using the questions themselves, the original simplicity of the homepage is lost and you are met with this tutorial window.
+When you have signed up and are using the questions themselves, the original simplicity of the homepage continues into the main website.

 The most important part of any question bank is the questions.
 So how good are they?